Hypothyroid Labrador Retreiver

 Note the puffiness of the face forming the classic 'tragic face' of hypothyroidism.
 Photo by Dr. Carol Foil.

-Thyroid hormone is often described as the volume dial of the body's metabolism.
+We bring up these terms: T3, T4, TSH, and free T4 because these are the substances that will be tested when it comes time to run diagnostics.
 Every cell in the body is affected by it.
 Too much hormone and the heart races, blood pressure rises, and muscle and fat are burned until the patient becomes skinny and debilitated.
 Too little hormone and the patient becomes listless, overweight, and even bald in spots.
 Hypothyroidism is the medical condition where the body is deficient in thyroid hormone.
 It would seem simple enough to identify patients with hypothyroidism, test them, treat them and watch them return to normal.
 Unfortunately, it is not as easy to identify affected patients as it might sound.
 Let's review the issues relevant to this condition and the pitfalls that keep it from being a simple problem.

 What is the Thyroid Gland and What Does it do?